Access Keys:

 http://www.ccea.org.uk/religious_studies/

-The homework tasks are differentiated to meet the needs of the pupils and to assess previous learning.
+The Independent Learning tasks are differentiated to meet the needs of the pupils and to assess previous learning.

-We have written tasks, spellings and learning homework and other research tasks, which are relevant to the course requirements and the ability of the pupils.
+We have written tasks (such as past paper questions), spellings, learning info for quizzes and other research tasks, which are relevant to the course requirements and the ability of the pupils.

-The length of each homework depends on the task set, but should normally take approximately 30 mins.
+The length of each homework depends on the task set but should normally take approximately 20 mins for KS3 pupils and 40 mins for KS4 and 5 pupils.

 • Easter revision classes